WELCOME TO HOUSTON SLEEP ASSOCIATES

 • Asthma

 Additionally, sleep apnea is often the underlying cause of many automobile accidents.
-A sleepy driver is a dangerous driver, which makes sleep apnea therapy important for you, the passengers in your car, and other drivers on the road.
-Please have your Medical Professional contact us to schedule an elevation with Houston Sleep Associates
+A sleepy driver is a dangerous driver, which makes sleep apnea therapy essential for you, the passengers in your car, and other drivers on the road.
+Please have your Medical Professional contact us to schedule an elevation with Houston Sleep Associates.

 Oral appliance therapy for sleep apnea showing mandibular advancement device improving airway by repositioning jaw and tongue.